What We Do

 The NWMRT provides assistance to anyone in need in mountainous, remote or hostile environments.
 We work closely with statutory organisations such as the PSNI, NI Fire and Rescue Service and NI Ambulance Service.
 We also train and undertake operations with other volunteer rescue organisations.
 We encourage outdoors activities and are committed to improving safety through information and advice.

 Skills expected from the Team are wide ranging, requiring a high level of competency.
-Skills include medical assistance, search, recovery, technical rope work and incident control.
-In addition each member must be able to work in severe weather, navigate, and operate effective communications.
+These include medical assistance, search, recovery, technical rope work and incident control.
+In addition, each member must be able to work in severe weather, navigate, and operate effective communications.

-To remain competent, Sections train two evenings per month in multi-disciplined activities.
-Sections come together and train monthly in a scenario based exercise during which they operate under a central control.
+To remain competent, Sections train at least two evenings per month in multi-disciplined activities.
+They also come together and train monthly in different exercises during which they operate under a central control.
 In addition, team members would regularly attend courses run by Mountain Rescue Ireland, Mountain Rescue Council of Scotland and Mountain Rescue England and Wales.

-The team is organised into 3 Sections with vehicles based in Enniskillen, Magherafelt and Ballymena, and known as West, Central and East Sections respectively.
+The team is organised into 3 Sections with vehicles based in Enniskillen, Magherafelt and Broughshane and known as West, Central and East Sections respectively.
 The nearest Section provides an immediate response until additional resources arrive from the other Sections.
-To call Mountain Rescue in an emergency, phone 999 or 112 and request through the police.
+To call Mountain Rescue in an emergency, phone 999 or 112.
+Ask for Police and then Mountain Rescue